Download the PHP package bakame/aide-profiler without Composer

 At any given time you can reset the Profiler by clearing all the Summary already recorded.

-In situation where you can't work with callbacks you can alternatively use the Marker class.
+In situation where you can't work with callbacks you can alternatively use the Timeline class.

-The Marker class profiles across labeled checkpoints ("snapshots") in your code.
-You can start a new Marker using the static method:
+The Timeline class profiles across labeled checkpoints ("snapshots") in your code.
+A Timeline class is a sequence of snapshots of your codebase.
+You can start a new Timeline using the static method start:

 Taking Snapshots